zekticezy/novus/README.md

 ### Updates
 Novus has a built-in auto-updater that'll check GitHub every launch to let you know if there's a new version available.

-Last update: 21 Jul 2024.
+Last update: dd/mm/yy.
 Check the [releases]() for patch notes and more info.

 ## Support Development
 Novus was built by me **solo**, and I want my creation to be **free**, **forever**.
 So, if you're interested, you can support me, my family and development by [donating here]().
 You don't have to, but it's be really awesome if you did!